Karlos Nasar

-Karlos Nasar (Bulgarian: Карлос Насар; born 12 May 2004) is a Bulgarian weightlifter who is an Olympic, three-time World and three-time European champion and one of the youngest weightlifting world record holders ever.
-He was named Bulgaria's Sportsman of the Year for 2024.
-Nasar also received the 2024 Ikarus Sports Award.
+Karlos May Nasar (Bulgarian: Карлос Мей Насар; born 12 May 2004) is a Bulgarian weightlifter who is an Olympic champion, three-time World champion, and four-time European champion and one of the youngest weightlifting world record holders ever.
+He was named Bulgaria's Sportsman of the Year for 2024 and 2025.
+Nasar also received the 2024 and 2025 Ikarus Sports Award.

 Early life

 Nasar was born in Paris to a Bulgarian mother and a Lebanese father.
 He has two brothers, Lazar and Ivan.
 He grew up in his native town of Cherven Bryag, where he started his professional career at СКВТ „Старт“.

 Career

 Olympic games

 In Nasar's Olympic debut, he won the 2024 Olympic men's 89 kg event, breaking eight World and Olympic records in the process.
 In the 89 kg final, he first lifted 213 kg in the clean & jerk for a new OR, and then proceeded to a World (and Olympic, and Junior) best mark of 224 kg.
 Adding these results to the 180 kg successful attempt in the snatch, he established an OR in the total (393 kg) and then a World, Olympic, and World Junior global mark of 404 kg.
 Out of the 13 records in the male competition in Paris, he was responsible for eight of them.